2008 Kansas City Chiefs season: Week 17: at Cincinnati Bengals

 The Bengals hosted the Chiefs for both teams' final game of the 2008 season on December 28.
 Entering the game, the Bengals had a 3–11–1 record and the Chiefs had a 2–13 record.
 While there was speculation over the job status of Herm Edwards as head coach entering the off-season, RB Larry Johnson voiced his intention to seek a trade.
 Cincinnati completely dominated the game.
 They outrushed the Chiefs 204 yards to 31 yards.
 Kansas City could only manage two first downs in the first half.

 The Chiefs did not get closer than the Bengals' 37-yard line until their final drive, which ended with TE Tony Gonzalez's 5-yard touchdown catch from QB Tyler Thigpen with 2:20 left in the game.
 A two-point conversion attempt failed, and the Bengals effectively held the lead for the remainder of the game.
 The Chiefs' defense had one sack in the game to finish the season with 10–the fewest in the NFL since the league started recording team sacks in 1960.
 The team surpassed the 1982 Baltimore Colts' record of 11 sacks.

+With the loss, the Cheifs would finish with a franchise worst 2-14 record and dead last in the AFC.